 The Tertön Sogyal Foundation's Board of Directors – is responsible for the governance of the foundation.
 It operates the Foundation including fundraising, accounting and complying with all the regulatory requirements of being a 501(c)(3).
 The assets of the foundation are managed by the Investment Committee under the Rigpa Endowment.

 - Treasurer – Dan Schuessler

-Pedro Beroy has been a student of Sogyal Rinpoche for the last fourteen years.
-He is currently a partner of Greenfrontiers SA a financial company based in Argentina.
+Pedro Beroy has been a Rigpa student for the last seventeen years.
+He is currently a partner of AP Structured Finance.
 Prior to his current role, Pedro spent sixteen years at Credit Suisse in the Investment Banking Division with diverse responsibilities in trading, structuring and sales.
 He was a Managing Director based in New York and a member of the Fixed Income Operating Committee.
 Pedro headed Credit Suisse's global fixed income activities in the Longevity Markets Group.
 Prior to that role, Pedro was responsible for the Latin America Structuring and Coverage Group.
 Pedro holds a Master in Business Administration from the Amos Tuck School at Dartmouth College and a degree in Civil Engineering from the Universidad Politecnica de Catalunya in Barcelona.
 He is the president of the Tertön Sogyal Foundation a member of the Rigpa International Investment Board and a member of the Rigpa Endowment Investment Committee.